-Part 2 The control and management of risk and other basic concepts Division 1 Control and management of risk
+Part 2 The Control and Management of Risk and other basic concepts Division 1 Control and Management of Risk

-29 What is an acceptable level of risk
+29 What is an acceptable level of risk?

-(1) For risk to a person from coal mining operations to be at an acceptable level, the operations must be carried out so that the level of risk from the operations is-

-(a) within acceptable limits; and

-(b) as low as reasonably achievable.

-(2) To decide whether risk is within acceptable limits and as low as reasonably achievable regard must be had toof the risk; and

-(a) the likelihood of injury or illness to a person arising out

-(b) the severity of the injury or illness.
+- (1) For a risk to a person from coal mining operations to be at an acceptable level, the operations must be carried out so that the level of risk from the operations is- - (a) within acceptable limits; and - (b) as low as reasonably achievable. - (2) To decide whether risk is within acceptable limits and as low as reasonably achievable regard must be had to- - $\mbox{\sc (a)}$ the likelihood of injury or illness to a person arising out of the risk; and - (b) the severity of the injury or illness.

-30 How is an acceptable level of risk achieved
+30 How is an acceptable level of risk achieved?

-(1) To achieve an acceptable level of risk, this Act requires that management and operating systems must be put in place for each coal mine.

-(2) This Act provides that the systems must incorporate risk management elements and practices appropriate for each coal mine to-

-(a) identify, analyse, and assess risk; and

-(b) avoid or remove unacceptable risk; and

-(c) monitor levels of risk and the adverse consequences of retained residual risk; and

-(d) investigate and analyse the causes of serious accidents and high potential incidents with a view to preventing their recurrence; and

-(e) review the effectiveness of risk control measures, and take appropriate corrective and preventive action; and

-(f) mitigate the potential adverse effects arising from residual risk.

-(3) Also, the way an acceptable level of risk of injury or illness may be achieved may be prescribed under a regulation.
+- (1) To achieve an acceptable level of risk, this Act requires that management and operating systems must be put in place for each coal mine. - (2) This Act provides that the systems must incorporate risk management elements and practices appropriate for each coal mine to- - (a) identify, analyse, and assess risk; and - (b) avoid or remove unacceptable risk; and - (c) monitor levels of risk and the adverse consequences of retained residual risk; and - (d) investigate and analyse the causes of serious accidents and high potential incidents with a view to preventing their recurrence; and - (e) review the effectiveness of risk control measures, and take appropriate corrective and preventive action; and - (f) mitigate the potential adverse effects arising from residual risk. - (3) Also, the way an acceptable level of risk of injury or illness may be achieved may be prescribed under a regulation.

-31 What happens if the level of risk is unacceptable
+31 What happens if the level of risk is unacceptable?

-(1) If there is an unacceptable level of risk to persons at a coal mine, this Act requires that-

-(a) persons be evacuated to a safe location; and

-(b) action be taken to reduce the risk to an acceptable level.

-(2) Action to reduce the risk to an acceptable level may include stopping the use of specified plant or substances.

-(3) The action may be taken by the coal mine operator for the mine, the site senior executive for the mine, industry safety and health representatives, coal mine workers, inspectors or inspection officers.
+- (1) If there is an unacceptable level of risk to persons at a coal mine, this Act requires that- - (a) persons be evacuated to a safe location, and - (b) action be taken to reduce the risk to an acceptable level. - (2) Action to reduce the risk to an acceptable level may include stopping the use of specified plant or substances - (3) The action may be taken by the coal mine operator for the mine, the site senior executive for the mine, industry safety and health representatives, site safety and health representatives, coal mine workers, inspectors or inspection officers.